xrdocs/application-hosting/_tutorials/2016-06-08-ios-xr-ansible-container-deployment.md

 Tasks overview:

-* Task 1 responsible for copy cn.xml to XR ;
+* Task 1 responsible for copy xr-lxc-app.xml to XR ;
 * Task 2 creates folder "rootfs" at XR, if it's not existed;
-* Task 3 unpack archive with container filesystem;
+* Task 3 unpack archive with container filesystem (Notice the ignore_errors?- we're simply avoiding the mknod warnings);
-* Task 4 create container itself; In XR Linux for virsh used alias (issue command "type virsh" on XR Linux to check);
+* Task 4 create container itself; In XR Linux for virsh used alias (issue command "type virsh" on XR Linux to check. "sudo -i" is important, to load up Aliases for the root user);
 * Task 5 verifies, that container is up and running.